OSHA Fall Protection Plan

 Before a roofer even begins work, employers must be diligent about having safety systems in place that stop falls or lessens their impact.
 Industry safety standards require employers to provide safety tools such as safety net systems, guardrail systems, and personal fall arrest systems.

-If you are an employer that is facing an OSHA citation due to an injury or death that has occurred on your jobsite, the lawyers of Trent Cotney, P.A. are available to walk you through the citation process, the inspection process, and provide representation on your behalf should you need to contest any citation.
+If you are an employer that is facing an OSHA citation due to an injury or death that has occurred on your jobsite, the lawyers of Cotney Construction Law are available to walk you through the citation process, the inspection process, and provide representation on your behalf should you need to contest any citation.

 If you would like to speak with a roofing attorney, please contact us at 813.579.3278, or submit our contact request form.